miracl/amcl/version3/js/readme.txt

 To see some running examples, load TestALL.html or BenchtestALL.html into your favourite browser.
-You might have to wait a few minutes for the scripts to complete.
+You might have to wait a few seconds for the scripts to complete.

+Edit the html files (at the end of the file) to benchmark a different combination of curves

+NOTE: It has been noticed that in the Chrome browser (version 69) the time for each benchmark to complete depends on the order in which the individual benchmarks are called.
+To accurately test a particular benchmark, make sure that it is the first to run by editing BenchtestALL.html

 For TestALL.html the PIN number is 1234.